dougeby/IntuneDocs/InTuneDocs/EndUser/what-happens-if-you-unenroll-your-device-from-intune-windows.md

 -   Any settings that were changed on your device when you added it (for example, disabling the camera or requiring a certain password length) no longer apply.

 If you have questions, contact your IT admin.
-For their contact information, check the [Company Portal website](http://portal.manage.microsoft.com).
+For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).